flox/flox-bash/flox.1.md

     argument except that it activates debugging prior to the start of argument parsing and that it can be convenient to set this in the environment for the purposes of development.

+`$EDITOR`, `$VISUAL`
+:   Override the default editor used for editing profile manifests and commit messages.

 # EXAMPLES